predictivelabsai/movies-product-placement/docs/REFACTORING_SUMMARY.md

 ## Overview

-This document summarizes the refactoring improvements made to organize the Vadis Media Product Placement AI Platform codebase for better maintainability and scalability.
+This document summarizes the refactoring improvements made to organize the Movie Analytics Platform codebase for better maintainability and scalability.

 ## Changes Made